 ASU 2023-06, Disclosure Improvements: Codification Amendments in Response to the SEC’s Disclosure Update and Simplification Initiative.
 The amendments in this Update modify the disclosure or presentation requirements of a variety of Topics in the Codification.
 Certain of the amendments represent clarifications to, or technical corrections of the current requirements.
 Each amendment in the ASU will only become effective if the SEC removes the related disclosure or presentation requirement from its existing regulations by June 30, 2027.
 The amendments in this ASU are not expected to have a material impact on the results of operations or financial position.

 ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 The amendments in this Update are intended to improve the transparency of income tax disclosures by requiring consistent categories and greater disaggregation of information in the rate reconciliation and income taxes paid disaggregated by jurisdiction.
 It also includes certain other amendments intended to improve the effectiveness of income tax disclosures.
-This update is effective for fiscal years beginning after December 15, 2024.
-The adoption of ASU 2023-09 is not expected to have a material effect on the Company’s consolidated financial statements.
+This update was effective for fiscal years beginning after December 15, 2024.
+ASU 2023-09 was adopted using the retrospective method and did not have a material effect on the Company’s consolidated financial statements.

 ASU 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
-ASU 2024-03 requires public companies to disclose, in the notes to the financial statements, specific information about certain costs and expenses at each interim and annual reporting period.
-This includes disclosing amounts related to employee compensation, depreciation, and intangible asset amortization.
-In addition, public companies will need to provide qualitative description of the amounts remaining in relevant expense captions that are not separately disaggregated quantitatively.
-ASU 2024-03 is effective for public business entities for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
-Implementation of ASU 2024-03 may be applied prospectively or retrospectively.
-The Company does not expect the adoption of ASU 2024-03 to have a material impact on its consolidated financial statements.
+This ASU requires public companies to disclose in tabular format, in the notes to the financial statements, specific disaggregated information about certain prescribed categories of expenses at each interim and annual reporting period.
+The prescribed categories include, among other things, employee compensation, depreciation, and intangible asset amortization.
+This ASU is effective for public business entities for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
+Implementation of this ASU may be applied prospectively or retrospectively.
+The Company does not expect the adoption of this ASU to have a material impact on the Company’s consolidated financial statements.

 About New Standards Disclosures